Texas State Highway 151: Route description

 SH 151 begins at Loop 1604, the outer loop around San Antonio, on the west side of San Antonio and from there follows a southeastern path through the western part of the city.
 The highway provides access to the SeaWorld San Antonio theme park as well as industry along its corridor to include Chase, Hyatt Hill Country Resort, World Savings, Philips semiconductor, the National Security Agency campus, QVC, American Funds, Maxim Integrated Products, and the Northwest Vista College, as well as the nearby Southwest Research Institute.
 Microsoft has also selected the corridor for a $550 million data center.
 The highway continues to the southeast to a junction with Interstate 410 (I-410), the inner loop around San Antonio.
 A new direct, flyover interchange was built connecting eastbound TX-151 with northbound I-410, alleviating traffic at its busiest stretches.
 A fully directional, stack interchange has been planned, partially funded, and is set to begin construction in 2019.
 The highway continues to the southeast through mainly undeveloped land until it merges with US 90.
 According to the San Antonio Master Thoroughfare Plan, there are plans to extend SH 151 westward from Loop 1604 to SH 211.
 The plan also shows the construction of an interchange at Loop 1604.

 Traffic volumes are low to moderate for the entire length of the freeway ranging from 14,500 average annual daily traffic (AADT) just east of Loop 1604 to 46,000 AADT between Farm to Market Road 1957 (FM 1957) and I-410.
 Between 2003 and 2005, traffic volumes have remained steady between I-410 and US 90.
 In that same time period, traffic between I-410 and Loop 1604 has increased by 1,100-7,000 AADT.

+Future

+The Texas Department of Transportation (TxDOT) is currently undertaking a project to widen State Highway 151 (SH 151) from four to six lanes—three lanes in each direction—with the addition of a concrete center barrier.
+The new lanes are being constructed within the existing grassy median between the eastbound and westbound roadways.
+As part of this expansion, an underground storm drain system will be installed.
+The project also includes the construction of a new connector ramp from westbound SH 151 to northbound Loop 1604, which will replace the existing tight "J"-shaped ramp.
+The new connector will branch off from SH 151 just after the current exit to northbound Loop 1604 and will consist of two lanes, primarily at ground level.
+It will include a braided overpass crossing a newly extended northbound access road.
+After merging onto the existing Loop 1604 mainlanes via an expanded overpass at Culebra Road, the northbound roadway will feature four lanes—two from the new connector and two existing through lanes.
+The far-right lane will exit at Shaenfield Road, while the adjacent right lane will end shortly thereafter.
+Given that approximately 25 percent of northbound traffic over Culebra exits at Shaenfield, this configuration is not expected to create a significant bottleneck.